Frequently asked questions

 We do not provide phones or TVs in your cabin.
 In the lodge we have two free phones for making outside calls.
 Also, be aware that we do not have any cell phone coverage at the ranch.

 15. What shopping options are there?

 The Lost Valley Trading Post is our fully stocked ranch store.
-In the front of the Trading Post, there are gifts, western clothing as well as film, batteries or other sundries in case you forgot something.
-In the back, the ladies in our Fountain serve soft drinks and wonderful ice cream concoctions during the summer and early fall.
-The nearest malls are 1 ½ to 2 hours away by car in either Colorado Springs or Denver.
+In the front of the Trading Post, there are gifts, western clothing, accessories or other items in case you forgot something.
+In the back, we have our Fountain which provides drinks, snacks as well as wonderful ice cream shakes.
+For more details about the Trading Post.

 16. What are the meal times?